mencargo/42/README.md

 Depending on the project you could add to the list: `main.c`, `*.sh`, `*.pdf`...

 ### force git stuff:

-`git add -f main.c` to force adding a file even if it's on the ignore rules
+`git add -f .gitignore` to force adding a file even if it's on the ignore rules

+`git add --all` add all files from all paths within your repository (follows ignore rules)

+`git add .` add all files from the current folder (also follows ignore rules)

 `git commit -a -m "<message>"` will add and commit ANY modified files that have already been added to the repository